How can the modern family afford a new car?

 It can be argued that new cars, rather than used, are best suited as family cars due to their lower running costs, the wide range of options available and their inclusion of the latest electronic technology (vital to entertaining restless children on long journeys!).

-Second to a house, buying a new car is probably the most expensive purchase a family will make.
+After a house, buying a new car is probably the most expensive purchase a family will make.
 So how can the modern family afford a new car?

 Take advantage of a special offer